What are the best thriller books of all time?

 8th February 2021

 Whilst most of the UK are staying at home due to the ongoing COVID restrictions, there aren’t many better times to get stuck into one of the best thriller books of all time.
 Reading is a great way to pass the time, not only does it occupy the brain, but it can also elevate anxiety and stress and allow the reader to switch off from the outside world for a while.
-For those with limited mobility or those who may require straight or curved stairlifts, reading is the perfect past time and a book is a perfect accompaniment for any occasion.
+For those with limited mobility or those who may require a homelift or curved stairlifts, reading is the perfect past time and a book is a perfect accompaniment for any occasion.

 One of the most popular genres of books is a thriller.
 The perfect genre to encapsulate you and allow you to forget what is often going on around you for a short while.
 Becca Day and William Shaw spoke on behalf of Reading Party gave an overview of some of the best thriller books she recommends: